Yordan Alvarez Preview, Player Props: Astros vs. Padres

 Yordan Alvarez At The Plate

+- Alvarez will look to extend his four-game hitting streak.
+He's batting .438 with three homers over the course of his last outings.

-- Alvarez has picked up a hit in 73.4% of his 94 games this year, with more than one hit in 23.4% of them.
+- Alvarez has reached base via a hit in 70 games this year (of 95 played), and had multiple hits in 23 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.